 Gabe examined himself in the mirror and adjusted his tie.
-Better; still felt like a damn noose around his neck.
+Better, but still felt like a damn noose around his neck.
 The last time he’d worn a tie was in parochial school as a kid.
-It had taken himself the night to come up with enough facts for a cover sto...
+It had taken himself the night to come up with enough facts for a cover...

 The bedside clock read just past six AM when Claire awoke from a fitful night's sleep.
 The aroma of fresh baked bread and coffee drifted up the stairway.
 She thought, briefly, about burying herself under the goose down covers for the next week, but then the cold rea...

 Claire wished she could talk to Stephen.
-Sure, she understood his anger, especially after the surprise visit to her office where she made a promise, melted under his touch, and lead him to believe he had a chance of her saying yes.
+She understood his anger, especially after she made a promise, melted under his touch, and lead him to believe he had a chance of her saying yes.
 Blowing him and the weekend off after that performance, he probably would never...

-Claire stood up laying the tattered magazine aside as the doctor approached.
+Claire stood and laid the tattered magazine aside as the doctor approached.